Striveworks/valor/docs/metrics.md

 Our implementation closely follows [DeepEval's implementation](https://github.com/confident-ai/deepeval/tree/main/deepeval/metrics/hallucination).
 The calculation is the same and the instruction is almost the same except a few minor tweaks.

 ## Text Comparison Metrics

+This section contains non-llm guided metrics for comparing a predicted text to one or more groundtruth texts.

 ### ROUGE